Skip to main content

 What this checker does

-We open a TLS handshake to host:port, walk the certificate chain from leaf to root, and surface the bits that matter — issuer, expiration, signature algorithm, key length, Subject Alternative Names, and the SHA-256 fingerprint.
-We also report the negotiated protocol, cipher, ALPN, and any HSTS header the server sets.
+We open a real TLS handshake to host:port, walk the certificate chain from the leaf all the way to the root, and surface the details that actually decide whether a browser will trust the connection — issuer, validity window, signature algorithm, public-key size, Subject Alternative Names, and the SHA-256 fingerprint.
+Alongside the chain we report the negotiated protocol (ideally TLS 1.3), the cipher suite, the ALPN protocol, and whether the server sends an HSTS header.

 How the grade is computed